Our Story

 She has a bachelor’s degree in Kinesiology and Health Studies from the University of Regina and is a certified Eden Associate Educator with Eden Care Communities.

 His Pan-Canadian experience across sectors ranging from local to international give him a broad perspective for being a leader within the charitable sector.
 His leadership experience is supported by a Master’s Degree in Leadership.
-He is a Certified Fundraising Executive (CFRE), has completed the Institute of Corporate Directors (ICD) Not-for-Profit Governance Essentials Program and is an Association of Fundraising Professionals Master Trainer.
+He has completed the Institute of Corporate Directors (ICD) Not-for-Profit Governance Essentials Program, was a Certified Fundraising Executive (CFRE) for 18 years, and is an Association of Fundraising Professionals Master Trainer.

-As a volunteer, he serves on the board of directors for the Kids Brain Health Network, Kids Brain Health Foundation, is Vice Chair of the Jane Goodall Institute of Canada, sits on the Public Advisory Committee for the Health Data Research Network of Canada, is a Community Adviser to the Governance & Nominations Committee for Parachute Canada, and is a coach for the Not-for-Profit team with the JDC West program at the University of Regina.
+As a volunteer, he serves on the board of directors for the Kids Brain Health Network, Kids Brain Health Foundation, is Vice Chair of the Jane Goodall Institute of Canada, sits on the Public Advisory Committee for the Health Data Research Network of Canada, is a Community Adviser to the Governance & Nominations Committee for Parachute Canada, is a coach for the Not-for-Profit team with the JDC West program at the University of Regina, and is a board member for the Regina Airport Authority.

 REPORTS